lmbek/NineNineFive/README.md

 If you have any name suggestions for the project, please let me know by leaving an issue or sending me a message on LinkedIn.

 ## About me
-Software Architect from Denmark living in Grenaa.
-Im the CEO of Beksoft ApS a company that focuses on Software Architecture and full scale software development from requirement specification to implementation, testing, releasing and maintaining.
+Software Developer from Denmark living in Grenaa.
+Im the CEO of Beksoft ApS a company that focuses on Software Development on the full scale; from requirement specification to implementation, testing, releasing and maintaining.
 We mostly focus on webbased technology, native technology, cross platform and cloud services.

 ## Specialities
 I prefer developing in Go because of it's simplicity, efficiency for developing fast and good scaling.
 It's a wonderful general purpose programming language, that can be used in many different domains. <br>